-J. Wave Filliters Daker Hoad, Newt • SA Objectives Appraisal of Site Ideas for mitigation 1.
+SA Objectives Appraisal of Site Ideas for mitigation 1.
 Housing Up to 200 dwellings.
-Constraints include: Disused former colliery/ tip on part of site Small part of Local Wildlife Site within site / LWS adjacent to site Public rights of way cross the site.
+Constraints include: • Disused former colliery/ tip on part of site • Small part of Local Wildlife Site within site / LWS adjacent to site • Public rights of way cross the site.
 Weaker housing market area but higher quality housing stock adjacent to site; reasonable potential for affordable housing.
-Even discounting all former industrial and 'colliery / tip' areas, and restricting development area to the agricultural land to the north-west of the site, there would still be sufficient land for 100+ dwellings.
+Even discounting all former industrial and 'colliery / tip' areas, and restricting development area to the agricultural land to the north-west of the site, there should still be sufficient land for 100+ dwellings.
 2. Health GP service 509m from site.
 Beauvale Recreation Ground 317m from site.
 3. Heritage 4.
 Crime 5.
 Social Greasley Beauvale Primary School 420m from site.
 The Priory Catholic Voluntary Academy 694m from site.
 Central England Co-operative 471m from site.
 Giltbrook Post Office 475m from site.
 Newthorpe Baptist Church 67m from site.
 Main Street Allotments 198m from site.
 Foresters Arms 85m from site.
 Greasley Sports and Community Centre 400m 6.
 Biodiversity and Green Infrastructure 3.05% (0.34ha) of site in Newthorpe Relict Grassland / Marsh (5/273 An old mine spoil tip with a noteworthy mosaic of relict meadow flora, pioneer communities and scrub).
-Gilt Brook (Central) (2/253 'A clean, wooded stream with its associated species-rich marshy areas and dry banks') 100m Develop furthest away from LWS.
+Gilt Brook (Central) (2/253 'A clean, wooded stream with its associated species-rich marshy areas and dry banks') 100m.
+6 TPOs within site boundary.
+Develop furthest away from LWS.
 Controlled excavation and drainage.
-Buffer.
+Buffer to TPOs.

 SA Objectives Appraisal of Site Ideas for mitigation 7.
 Environment and Landscape The site is in a landscape area made up of largely agricultural land use which is bounded on its western edge by the settlement of Newthorpe.
 There is a high landscape sensitivity, a high recreational value, and scenic quality as well as a medium susceptibility to perception of change within the landscape.
 There is an overall medium visual sensitivity, with recreational receptors primarily affected by change to the area.
 Greasley Fields MLA along Gilt Brook 100m to south.
 Retain and enhance mature vegetation.
-8. Natural Resources and Flooding Brownfield regeneration.
-9. Waste 10.
-Energy and Climate Change 11.
+8. Natural Resources and Flooding Brownfield land on part of site.
+Potential remediation of Brownfield land.
+9. Waste Demolition of existing industrial buildings.
+10. Energy and Climate Change 11.
 Transport Pinfold Road quiet cycle route.
 Quarter hourly Rainbow 1 bus service on Nottingham Road.
 Hourly Y10 service through Newthorpe.
 12. Employment Loss of employment site to rear of 100 Baker Road.
-Stimulates construction and other jobs.
-Mixed use development.
+Residential development stimulates construction and other jobs.
 13. Innovation 14.
 Economic Structure